stiamon77/AQST-MS/README.md

 `#define DATA_PIN    10 //esp32`

 Once enabled, the sensor will automatically connect to HA and appear in MQTT devices

+## **Reset settings:**

+You can also completely reset the settings by pressing the button and holding it for more than three seconds.

 ## **Setting:**